-To the elders’ ways of thinking, his vices had nothing to do with him choosing a stagnant life — with no intention to grow emotionally.
+To the elders’ ways of thinking, my first husband’s vices had nothing to do with him choosing a stagnant life — with no intention to grow emotionally.
 Apparently, his addictions were about my failure to be a good enough wife.
 My one job was to “fix him.”
 And the bible had all the answers for me.
 I just had to read it and apply it to my life.
 It was so simple.
 Why couldn’t I just succeed at my one menial task?

 Elders Blame Marriage Breakdown on Me

 The elders, having no training in recognizing or counseling dysfunctional relationships could not see that their advice was detrimental to me.
 Perhaps their advice even compounded my then-husband’s addiction issues.
 Blaming me for the marriage breakdown was nonsense.
 In retrospect, I see that now, years after the fact, and after much intense therapy.
 Therein is my reason for saying the Bible is a book that supports ancient patriarchal societies and is irrelevant counsel in today’s world.
 After years of the same answers yielding the same poor results, I was losing faith.
 Now, I see that the Bible is a book that teaches, condones, and enables patriarchal control over congregation life, family life, and individual members.
 This is seen in how often elders will reach for their bibles and cherry pick scriptures to support their twisted personal viewpoints of how family life “should” look.